wcraft/nicar-2016/getting_started.md

 Intro to CAR and the Conference
 ==============
-Presenters: Liz Lucas, IRE and Lisa Pickoff-White, KQED
+Liz Lucas, IRE
+Lisa Pickoff-White, KQED

 Q: What is data jouralism
 Tips